nicklockwood/ShapeScript/Help/getting-started.md

 The line `position -1.5` means "position the shape 1.5 units to the left of the origin".
 The *origin* is the center of the world, and is the default position at which new shapes will appear.
 The units are arbitrary, but you should think of one unit as being approximately one meter, for the purposes of consistent model sizing.

 The `position` keyword is followed by up to 3 numbers representing offsets along the X, Y, and Z axes respectively.
-If values are omitted, they are assume to be zero, so `-1.5` is equivalent to writing `-1.5 0 0`.
+If values are omitted, they are assume to be zero, so a position of `-1.5` is equivalent to `-1.5 0 0`.
 This is covered in detail in the [transforms](transforms.md#position) section.

 The next line, `color 1 0 0` sets the current color.
 The three numbers after the keyword represent the red, green, and blue color channels, each with a range from 0 to 1.
 Because the red channel is 1 and the other channels are 0, the resultant color will be pure red.